systemsvanguard/reactcounterapp/README.md

 # React Counter with Hooks App
 Simple toy demo app that shows a React.js with Hooks project that increments or decrements a number on button click.
 Purely for coding practice.
 Uses the magnificent Bulma CSS framework and FontAwesome 5 icons for styling.
-Enjopy!
+Enjoy!

 Live **Site Demo** ~ [React Counter with Hooks](http://reactcounterapp.ryanhunter.ca/)